Magnus Hellberg: Playing career

 On 13 July 2022, Hellberg left the Red Wings as a free agent and was signed to a one-year, $750,000 contract with the Seattle Kraken.
 After attending the Kraken's 2022 training camp, Hellberg was placed on waivers during the pre-season to be re-assigned to the AHL.
 On 3 October 2022, Hellberg was claimed off waivers by the Ottawa Senators following an injury to starting goaltender Cam Talbot.
 On 10 November, after one appearance with Ottawa, Hellberg was placed on waivers by the Senators and was re-claimed by Seattle.

 Hellberg served as the backup to Martin Jones through several games with the Kraken before he was placed on waivers after the return to health of goaltender Philipp Grubauer on 22 November.
 Without featuring for the Kraken, Hellberg was claimed off waivers by former club, the Detroit Red Wings, on 23 November 2022.
 On 28 December 2022, Hellberg came into the game as relief for starter Ville Husso after Husso gave up four goals in the first period to the Pittsburgh Penguins.
 The Red Wings scored four unanswered goals to force overtime and went on to win 5-4, with Hellberg making 19 saves.

+Leaving the Red Wings as a free agent for the second successive season, Hellberg continued in North America, agreeing to a one-year, two-way contract with the Pittsburgh Penguins for the 2023–24 season on 2 July 2023.
+He was placed on waivers by Pittsburgh on 8 October 2023 and after going unclaimed, was assigned to their AHL affiliate, the Wilkes-Barre/Scranton Penguins to start the 2023–24 season.
+After an injury to goaltender Alex Nedeljkovic early in the season, Hellberg was called up to the NHL by the Penguins.
+He made his first appearance for Pittsburgh in relief of Tristan Jarry after Jarry gave up three goals to the Ottawa Senators on 28 October.
+Hellberg stopped 15 of the 17 shots he faced as the Penguins lost 5–2.
+He came in relief again for an injured Jarry on 7 November, sharing a 2–0 shutout over the Anaheim Ducks.
+He started the next game on 9 November, notching his first NHL win of the season in a 4–3 overtime win over the Los Angeles Kings.
+Upon Nedeljkovic's return, Hellberg was re-assigned to Wilkes-Barre on 19 November.
+He played in 19 games with Wilkes-Barre/Scranton, recording nine wins, eight losses and two overtime losses.

+On 8 March 2024, the Penguins traded Hellberg to the Florida Panthers in exchange for goaltender Ludovic Waeber and a conditional 2025 seventh-round pick.
+He joined Florida's AHL affiliate, the Charlotte Checkers, after the trade.
+He made eight regular-season appearances with Charlotte, and one appearance in the 2024 Calder Cup playoffs.